Azure/Avere/docs/jumpstart_deploy.md

 <img src="images/14mgmtip.png">

-### Proceed to Accessing the Cluster
+### Next step: proceed to Accessing the Cluster
-Now that the cluster is running, and you have the management IP address, you can now [click here to access the cluster](access_cluster.md).
+Now that the cluster is running and you know its management IP address, you can now [access the cluster](access_cluster.md) to add storage.